fliqa-io/interledger/README.md

 ### 4. Finalization of payment

-If user has confirmed the payment Fliqa needs to finalized it with an additional call to the sender wallet.
+When the user has confirmed the payment, Fliqa needs to finalize it with an additional call to the sender wallet.

 ### Final notes